SamMartin92/Johnny-The-T-Shirt-Guy/README.md

 <img src='assets/images/readme/hero-image.PNG'>
 <ul>
 <li>The hero image displays across all pages for screens with a width greater than 700px.
 It shows the 'workshop' in which the products are made and the aim is to give the site a charming, homely feel.
 There is a painted logo in the center of the photograph with the name of the business. </li>
 <li>There is a heading block over the hero image on the home page and store page and an order form on the orders page.
-From reading the heading blocks, it is immediately apparent the pirpose of the site and what is being sold.</li>
+From reading the heading blocks, it is immediately apparent the purpose of the site and what is being sold.</li>
-<li>There is a few second delay on the display of the hero image to add a bit of penache to the appearance of the site.
-ON smaller screens, the home image is not displayed and instead just the content of the heading block.</li>
+<li>There is a few second delay on the display of the hero image to add a bit of panache to the appearance of the site.
+On smaller screens, the home image is not displayed and instead just the content of the heading block.</li>
 </ul>

 **Home Page**

 <img src='assets/images/readme/home-page.PNG'>
 <ul>
-<li>The home page contains a small blurb about the company, a featured design and an embedded video shwoing the process of making the featured t-shirts.</li>
+<li>The home page contains a small blurb about the company, a featured design and an embedded video showing the process of making the featured t-shirts.</li>
 <li>This is simple and done with a bit of humour.
 The user will get a feel for the business and will be displayed with one of the more popular designs once they scroll by the hero image</li>
 </ul>